-A well-care exam is a preventive exam your baby, child, or teen has with their health care provider to help keep them healthy.
-Regular well exams are one of the best ways to find physical, developmental, and emotional problems.
+A well-care visit is a preventive exam your baby, child, or teen has with their health care provider to help keep them healthy.
+Regular well visits are one of the best ways to find physical, developmental, and emotional problems.
 These visits also allow you to discuss any concerns you have regarding your child, such as behavior, sleep, eating, physical activity, or upcoming changes in your child’s life.

-A well-care exam includes:
+A well-care visit includes:

 - A physical exam